HarprabhSingh/JalSanket/README.txt

 You can see a (venv) created in your project directory and also the terminal must have been connected with the virtual environment venv.

-STEP 3 : Installing all dependent python libraries.
-Use the below command in the same terminal :- pip install -r requirements.txt
+STEP 3a : If you have followed step 1 then use the below command in the terminal keeping the virtual environment is active:- pip install -r requirements.txt

+STEP 3b : If you have followed step 3a then skip this step.
+Otherwise, run the below command in the terminal keeping the virtual environment is active:- pip install tensorflow

-STEP 4 : Open main.py and RUN it.
+STEP 4 : Open virtualenvironment.py and RUN it.
 You will see the output!!

 NOTE 2 : You can also go through the notebook nb.ipynb to deep dive into the backend of the model.